Nileshsinghofficial/NsPay/README.md

    npm run dev
    ```

-   Open your browser and navigate to `http://localhost:3000` to view ZenPay in action.
+   Open your browser and navigate to `http://localhost:3000` to view NsPay in action.

 ## Environment Variables
 Don't forgot to add .env for instance check .env.example